reproducing-research-projects/BugsInPy/report/meat.md

 \end{tabular}
 \end{table}

-\Cref{tab:reproduction-buggy} provides a summary of Python versions and their corresponding counts in the BugsInPy dataset.
+\Cref{tab:reproduction-py-versions} provides a summary of Python versions and their corresponding counts in the BugsInPy dataset.
 The percentages give us insights into the distribution of bugs across different Python versions in the dataset.
 The dataset certainly shows its age; Python 3.6 and 3.7 reached their official end-of-life and are not supported by CPython developers \cite{cpython_developers_status_nodate}.